Your Products Generate Data. Are You Capturing It?

 Stream 5: Lifecycle and Circular Data

-As EU ESPR mandates approach across multiple product categories, lifecycle data — materials provenance, carbon footprint, repairability, recyclability, end-of-life pathways — becomes a compliance requirement.
-But it is also a product intelligence stream.
+As EU ESPR mandates approach across multiple product categories, lifecycle data — materials provenance, repairability, recyclability, end-of-life pathways — becomes a compliance requirement.
+It is also a product intelligence stream with direct commercial value.
+Products repaired rather than replaced generate service event records.
+Products resold generate ownership transfer events.
+Products returned through brand take-back programmes generate material recovery data.

 From Data to Decisions: What Each Stream Unlocks